danilop/yas3fs/README.md

-      --id=ID            a unique ID identifying this node in a cluster, hostname or queue name are used if not provided --log=FILE         the filename to use for logs -f, --foreground   run in foreground
+      --id=ID            a unique ID identifying this node in a cluster, hostname or queue name are used if not provided --log=FILE         the filename to use for logs --mkdir            create mountpoint if not found (create intermediate directories as required)
+      -f, --foreground   run in foreground
       -d, --debug        print debug information (implies '-f')